 It's cold out tonight.
 The first real jab of winter.
 The crowds are back on the streets, though, filling bars and restaurants after the first few sluggish weeks of 2016.
-A group of girls clatter down Old Compton Street, pulling their collars tight.
+Girls clatter down Old Compton Street, pulling their collars tight.
 Watching from the window of the car, it's business as usual in the city.

 I'm out on an observer shift in one of London's Air Ambulance rapid response cars.
-Formed in 1989 as a charity that relies heavily on voluntary donations, its Helicopter Emergency Medical Service (HEMS) work closely with the London Ambulance Service and are dispatched daily – by an on-duty paramedic in its Emergency Operating Centre – in response to incidents of major trauma.
-When an emergency is too grave for paramedics to stabilise on scene, HEMS are who they call.
+Formed in 1989 as a charity that relies heavily on voluntary donations, London's Air Ambulance works closely with its own Helicopter Emergency Medical Service: HEMS is dispatched daily—by an on-duty paramedic in its Emergency Operating Centre—in response to incidents of major trauma.
+When an emergency is too grave for paramedics to stabilize on scene, HEMS is who they call.

 "It's one of the real burdens of this job," he replies in a low half-laugh.
 "You see danger where others don't.
 Particularly if you have children; you wouldn't allow them to do anything if you based things on what you saw.
 In a weekend, you may have two instances where a bookcase fell over and killed a child.
 Naturally you'll run home and make sure your bookshelves are secured to the wall."

 "Or just buy them a Kindle," chips in the driver, London's Air Ambulance paramedic Richard Webb-Stevens.